 The residence hall communities are administered with input from students.
 Each complex has its own governing body and the residence hall association (RHA) is a representative group of all residence hall students.
 These groups play a major role in defining the policies that govern the residence halls and sponsor a significant number of social, diversity, community service and educational programs.
 Representatives for these groups are selected in community or complex elections.

 Meals are served in dining halls located in or near each complex.
 Dining halls offer full-meal service on the weekdays and partial-meal service on the weekends when school is in session.
 Throughout the year, special meals are served to provide more variety in the cafeteria service.
 Several meal plans are available that can be used at all on-campus retail and dining locations.
 These plans are designed to allow students the opportunity to select the meal plan that is best tailored to meet their needs.
-Students who live in the residence halls are required to contract for one of these seven plans.
+Students who live in the residence halls are required to contract for one of these five plans.
 Students who live in the university's apartments or who live off campus have the option of purchasing a dining plan if they so choose.

 For the most recent information on the residence halls, please refer to our web page at http://reslife.mst.edu/

 How to Apply

 Applications and information regarding university housing are sent beginning in January to students who are accepted for admission.
 If you are interested in more information about university housing, contact:

 Additional information about the housing and food services offered by the university is available through:

 A student enrolling in Missouri S&T assumes an obligation to behave in a manner compatible with the university’s function as an educational institution.
 The university’s standard of conduct and rules of procedures in student conduct matters are printed in the Student Handbook and the Student Academic Regulations and can be found on the web.
 Other departments and organizations, such as residential life and computer services, have specific policies and standards for their residents and/or users, as well as procedures for handling violations.